๐Ÿฆ‚Texas Government

 • 30-day residency minimum ensures voters have a stake in local outcomes and prevents "voting tourism"

-• Address must be current on registration—moving requires updating your registration to vote in your new precinct
+• Address must be current on your registration.
+If you move, you need to update your registration to vote in your new precinct

 Registration Deadline (30 Days Before Election)

-• Hard cutoff with no exceptions—miss the deadline, and you cannot vote in that election cycle
+• Hard cutoff with no exceptions: miss the deadline, and you cannot vote in that election

-• Texas is among the strictest states for registration deadlines; many states allow same-day registration
+• Texas is among the strictest states on this front; many states now allow same-day registration

-• Strategic implication: voter registration drives must conclude well before elections to be effective
+• Practical implication: voter registration drives must wrap up well before elections to be effective

-Compare: Residency requirement vs. registration deadline—both involve 30-day periods, but residency is about where you live while the deadline is about when you act.
-Texas's early deadline has been criticized for suppressing voter turnout, especially among mobile populations like college students.
+Compare: Residency requirement vs. registration deadline: both involve 30-day periods, but residency is about where you live while the deadline is about when you act.
+Texas's early deadline has been criticized for suppressing voter turnout, especially among mobile populations like college students and military families.

 Identification Requirements